adijha2401/DarwixAIHackathon/README.md

 Virtual Hackathon for Darwix AI

 ## About Darwix AI
-Building the agent led future to level up customer conversations for omni-channel sales teams across the world
+Building the agent led future to level up customer conversations for omni-channel sales teams across the world.

 ### The Premise
 In software development, code reviews are the lifeblood of a healthy team.
 They catch